Vlasenko2006/Crack_Finder/README.md

 ---

-## Notes
+## Notes & Tips

-- For best results, ensure your validation set is representative.
+- For best results, ensure your validation set is representative of your use case.
-- If using your own images, adjust the folder paths as needed in the script.
+- Adjust folder paths and hyperparameters as needed for your dataset.
+- Geographic conversion requires correct GeoJSON polygon input.

 ---